 Student research project

-This project aims to assess the protective effect of inflammasome inhibition on the development of cardiac injury in a diabetic setting.
+This project will assess the protective effect of inflammasome inhibition on the development of cardiac injury in a diabetic setting.

-This project is suitable for a PhD student and will use various techniques, including:
+This project is suitable for an Honours or Masters student and will use various techniques, including:

 - in vivo models of diabetes